cepitacio/terraform-provider-haproxy/docs/resources/stack.md

 - `var_scope` (String) The variable scope for the HTTP response rule.
 - `wait_at_least` (Number) The wait at least for the HTTP response rule.
 - `wait_time` (Number) The wait time for the HTTP response rule.

-Read-Only:

-- `index` (Number) The index/order of the HTTP response rule (automatically managed by the provider).

 <a id="nestedblock--frontend--monitor_fail"></a>